-CRISTINE P. BASE.
-Filipino, 46 years old, is the Compliance Officer of Bloomberry Resorts Corporation (formely: Active Alliance, Inc.) and is currently a Securities, Corporate and Tax Lawyer at Pacis and Reyes, Attorneys and the Managing Director of Legisforum, Inc. She is a Director and the Corporate Secretary of Araneta Properties, Inc. and Asiasec Equities, Inc. She is also a director and Corporate Secretary of several private corporations.
-She was an Auditor and then Tax Lawyer at Sycip, Gorres, Velayo & Co.
+CHRISTINE P. BASE.
+Filipino, 49 years old, is currently a Corporate and Tax Lawyer at Pacis and Reyes, Attorneys and the Managing Director of Legisforum, Inc. She concurrently serves as the Corporate Secretary of Anchor Land Holdings, Inc., Araneta Properties, Inc., SBS Philippines Corporation, Asiasec Equities, Inc., SL Agritech Gorporation, and Ever-Gotesco Resources and

+Holdings, Inc..
+She also acts as a Director and Corporate Secretary of Italpinas Development Corporation.
+Ms. Base also acts as a Director and/or Corporate Secretary of several other private corporations.
+She was an Auditor and then a Tax Lawyer of Sycip Gorres Velayo & Co.
 She is a graduate of Ateneo De Manila University School of Law with a degree of Juris Doctor.
 She passed the Bar Examination in 1997.
 Ms. Base is also a Certified Public Accountant.
-She graduated from De La Salle University with a Bachelor of Science Degree in Commerce Major in Accounting.
+She graduated from De La Salle University with a degree in Bachelor of Science in Commerce major in Accounting.